 Do you have any other advice for someone who might be looking at TMT for fitness or weight loss?

 You have to take the leap.
 Help yourself and we will help you.
-Invest your time at Tiger and we will give you the best return on your investment.
+Invest your time at Phuket Fit and we will give you the best return on your investment.
 A healthier you and a whole lot of fun!